RootLeo00/rfdia-lectures/doc/1ab-answers/Deep Learning Practical Work 1-ab.md

 The documentation, our code and the report as PDF version are available here: https://rdfia.github.io.

 The primary goals are:
-1) Building a Simple Neural Network, to understand the fundamental structure of neural networks for a simple classification task and implementing them using PyTorch;
+1) Building a Simple Neural Network, to understand the fundamental structure of neural networks for a simple classification task and implementing them using PyTorch
 2) Training with Backpropagation

 We have additionally implemented everything in PyTorch, introducing the model with forward and backward pass & simplifications using torch.autograd, torch.nn layers and torch.optim for optimization.
 We applied these concepts to and tested with the MNIST dataset.